Kamillon125/bonk/index.md

-<br><br>
+<br><br><br><br>
 ## Bonk's history

-Originally this section had a history of how bonk came to be, it talked about the layouts my friend and i had learnt and the issues we had with them.
+Originally this section had a history of how bonk came to be, it talked about the layouts my friend and I had learnt and the issues we had with them.
 That's boring.
 Let's instead talk about the previous, beta versions of Bonk.
   <br><br><br>